The-Devoyage/devoyage-web/blog/rust-as-a-backend/index.md

 **Seamless Frontend Integration**

-But webauthn-rs doesn't stop at the backend – it also plays well with frontend libraries to streamline the authentication flow.
+But webauthn-rs doesn't stop at the back end – it also plays well with frontend libraries to streamline the authentication flow.
 Whether you're using React, Vue.js, or another frontend framework, webauthn-rs can easily be paired with frontend libraries to create a seamless and intuitive authentication experience for your users.

 So if you're ready to take your authentication system to the next level with passkey-based authentication, give webauthn-rs a try.
 With its simplicity, security, and sleek user interface, it's sure to be a game-changer for your application.